levitte/openssl-web/docs/OpenSSL300Design.md

     module.
 The module must ensure that when the counter is exhausted an error is returned.
-*   For a given key (for any IV length) the total number of invocations of the authenticated encryption function must be < 2^32^.
+*   For a given key (for any IV length) the total number of invocations of the authenticated encryption function must be less than 2^32^.
 *   A loss of power to the module should not cause the repetition of IVs.

 The Random Construction method for IV generation